gerverska/fun-gi/README.md

 responds to a meaningful environmental gradient or treatment.
-If the relative abundance of a taxon generally increases as the gradient increases in intensity, it’s unclear whether this result represents an outcome in which the taxon increasingly prefers a condition along a gradient or whether other taxa simply prefer it less.
+If the relative abundance of a taxon generally increases as the gradient increases in intensity, it’s unclear whether this result represents an outcome in which the taxon increasingly *prefers* a condition along a gradient or whether *other taxa simply prefer it less*.
 Further, unless microbial ecologists employ other means of estimating microbial load (qPCR, CFUs, cell-sorting, etc.), they generally cannot investigate fundamental phenomena centered around productivity, e.g.,